robot-education/robot-code/README.md

       `https://localhost:3000/app?elementType=ASSEMBLY&documentId={$documentId}&instanceType={$workspaceOrVersion}&instanceId={$workspaceOrVersionId}&elementId={$elementId}`
       `https://localhost:3000/app?elementType=PART_STUDIO&documentId={$documentId}&instanceType={$workspaceOrVersion}&instanceId={$workspaceOrVersionId}&elementId={$elementId}`

+## Onshape API Key Setup

+This isn't required for running Robot Manager but will allow you to use the Onshape API with API keys via locally developed Python scripts.

+1. Get an API key from the [Onshape developer portal](https://dev-portal.onshape.com/keys).
+1. Add your access key and secret key to `.env`.

+You can then call `make_key_api()` inside a locally running Python script to get an `Api` instance you can pass to endpoints in `onshape_api/endpoints`.

-### Flask Credentials Setup
+## Flask Credentials Setup

 Onshape requires all apps, even temporary test apps, to use https.
-This creates a headache for local development.
+This creates a big headache for local development.
 In order to solve this issue, you'll need to generate a certificate and add it to a folder named `credentials` in the root of this project:

 ```